What Does Jealousy Say About Me

 You worry about being left behind.

-Jealousy is a sign of closeness, not disconnection.
+Jealousy is often a sign of closeness, not resentment.

 Jealousy Says You Are Ready for a New Chapter

-It is the emotional friction between who you were and who you are becoming.
+It is the friction between who you were and who you are becoming.

-If you want to step into that next chapter confidently, read How To Act More Confident next.
+If you are ready to step into that next version of yourself, How To Act More Confident connects this emotional awareness to action.

 Does jealousy mean I am insecure?

-It means you have insecurities like every other human.
-Jealousy reveals where growth is asking for your attention.
+It means you have insecurities like every human.
+Jealousy highlights where growth wants your attention.

 Does jealousy mean I want what someone else has?

 Not always.
-Sometimes jealousy means you want the feeling their life represents.
+Often it means you want the feeling or identity their life represents.

 Why does jealousy show up unexpectedly?

-Because it responds to identity triggers, not logic.
-It highlights values, desires, and emotional gaps.
+Because it responds to identity shifts, not logic.

 Is jealousy a sign something is wrong with me?

-No. It is a sign something is changing within you.
+No. It is a sign something is changing.